bbepis/XUnity.AutoTranslator/README.md

     /// <param name="skipOriginalCall">Indicate if the original call should be skipped.
 If you set the asset, you likely want to set this to true.</param>
     /// <param name="skipAllPostfixes">Indicate if the postfixes should be skipped.</param>
     public void Complete( bool skipRemainingPrefixes = true, bool? skipOriginalCall = true, bool? skipAllPostfixes = true );

     /// <summary>
+    /// Disables recursive calls if you make an asset/asset bundle load call
+    /// from within your callback.
+If you want to prevent recursion this should
+    /// be called before you load the asset/asset bundle.
+    /// </summary>
+    public void DisableRecursion();

+    /// <summary>
     /// Gets the original parameters the asset load call was called with.